kehikko/profiler/README.md

 The part that writes profiling data doe not need *Twig*.
 Only the part that is used to view profiled calls, needs *Twig*.

+**NOTE:** Usually you probably do not want to install profiler into your project and it should be installed elsewhere in a manner like in *Simple test example* and `profiler.php` included to your project from there only on local test installation.

 ## Setup

 ### Generating profiling data